 The Maryland Public Service Commission (PSC) requires that all Small Generator Interconnection equipment connected to BGE's electric utility distribution system be approved by the requirements of Section 20.50.09 of the Code of Maryland Regulations.

-These regulations ensure who anyone that wants to install generators has a consistent way of applying to BGE for interconnection using standard applications.
+These regulations ensure that anyone that wants to install generators up to 10,000 kW have a consistent way of applying to BGE for interconnection using standard applications.

 Maryland Standard Small Generator Interconnection Rule